Acts 5

 Acts 5 is the fifth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the growth of the early church and the obstacles it encountered.
-The book containing this chapter is anonymous but early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.
 The contents of this chapter include the history of Ananias and Sapphira, an account of the miraculous power and dignity of the Apostles, their imprisonment and liberation, examination before the Sanhedrin, and scourging, and finally Gamaliel's advice to the Sanhedrin.

 Text

 Acts 5:2–9; 6:1-6 on the verso side of Papyrus 8 (4th century).

 The original text was written in Koine Greek.
 This chapter is divided into 42 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: